 Shadows of the Damned doesn’t reinvigorate the genre with new game design ideas.
-It doesn’t even take existing ideas and execute them at a high level, one where each moment is a carefully executed sequence of action gaming bliss.
+It doesn’t even take existing ideas and execute them at a high level.
 No, these are fundamentally good mechanics surrounded by average action game design but the silly adaptation of hell, genuinely funny innuendos and excellent audio work make it an experience worth finishing.
 Shadows of the Damned is a game you’ll have fun with, even if it inevitably leaves you thinking it could have been so much more.

 - Funny jokes